AdobeDocs/dynamic-media-classic.en/help/using/quick-start-mixed-media-sets.md

 See [Publish a Mixed Media Set](publishing-mixed-media-set.md#publishing-a-mixed-media-set).

-## 7. Link a Mixed Media Set to a web page
+## 7. Link a Mixed Media Set to a Web page

 Adobe Dynamic Media Classic activates URL calls for Mixed Media Sets after you publish them.
 You can copy these URLs from the Preview page.